 It is reported that without using deblocking, there are some cases of blocking artefacts observed in particular in class E, happening when the NN filter is switched off.

 Operation in parallel, and then a weighted combination of NN and deblocking output is used.
 Weight is optimized by MSE minimization, and signalled at slice level.

-The combination is to be considered in an EE.
+The combination was planned to be considered in an EE.